Brilliant

 Use Cases

-• Master algebra fundamentals through interactive, visual problem-solving.
+• Master algebra fundamentals through interactive, visual problem-solving

-• Learn Python programming from scratch with hands-on coding exercises.
+• Learn Python programming from scratch with hands-on coding exercises

-• Prepare for college-level calculus with adaptive practice and guided hints.
+• Prepare for college-level calculus with adaptive practice and guided hints

-• Build intuition in probability and statistics through real-world scenarios.
+• Build intuition in probability and statistics through real-world scenarios

-• Supplement school STEM curriculum with engaging daily challenges.
+• Supplement school STEM curriculum with engaging daily challenges

-• Explore computer science concepts like neural networks and algorithms interactively.
+• Explore computer science concepts like neural networks and algorithms interactively

 Limitations

-• Full features require a premium subscription.
+• Free tier limits access; full features require a Premium subscription.

 12-month cost